Yuji Nishida: 2024/25 season

 In April 2024, the JVA announced the national team roster for 2024 international tournaments, and Nishida was selected for the 6th consecutive season.

 In June, the Panthers announced their squad for the 2024–25 season and confirmed that Nishida continued playing with the club and used the jersey number 11.

 In the 2024 VNL, he led the team to finish 4th in the preliminary rounds with 9 wins and 3 losses.
 They then defeated Canada and Slovenia in the quarter-finals and semi-finals, respectively.
 The Japanese team advanced to the finals match for the first time in VNL history.
 They played France in the final, succumbing to a 1–3 set loss.
 They finished 2nd and took home the silver medal, the highest finish for the team in this tournament and the first silver medal in any major international tournament since 1977.

 2024 Paris Olympics in August, the Japanese team advanced to compete with Italy in the quarterfinals.
 They faced the heartbreaking result by leading the first two sets, but lost the match 3–2 sets.
 However, Nishida helped the team with a total of 22 points and 3 aces.
-Nishida made the total score placed 8th of the top scorer category and the team finised 7th in the Olympic Games.
+Nishida made the total score placed 8th of the top scorer category and the team finished 7th in the Olympic Games.

 In 2024–25 SV.League, succeeded V.League as the highest league in Japan, Osaka Bluteon is the winner of the regular round, but ended in third place in the final round.

 2025/26 season

 After the 2024 Paris Olympic Games, Nishida decided to take a year break from the national team to recover from his chronic injury.
 However, in April 2025, his name was on the national team roster.
 Nishida said he let the national team's coach, Laurent Tillie, put his name in the roster for calling when they needed.
 He also insists on playing only if an unforeseen circumstance happens.

 In August, Osaka Bluteon announced that Nishida is assigned to be captain of the team in 2025–26 season.

+In early 2026, there was international news coverage of Nishida performing an extreme dogeza during a match.
+Nishida accidentally hit a female judge with a powerful serve, and immediately ran towards her, throwing himself on the ground and sliding along with his face touching the floor as a form of apology.

+In the end of the season, Nishida led the team to won the 2025–26 SV.League championship and he was named the Championship MVP.

+2026/27 season

+For the national team, in 2026 VNL, Nishida reached the 1,000 VNL points and 100 ace milestone while leading Japan to win all 12 matches in the preliminary round.
+Later in September, Japan won the 11th title in Asian Championship history.
+Nishida distributed in the final match against Iran with a total of 18 points, the most in the match.
+Resulting Japan took the ticket to 2028 Summer Olympics in LA.

+For the club team, he continues to lead the team as captain.